 - Literacy/English Conversation Mentors assist women to improve their writing, reading and numeric skills.

 If you are interested in having a mentor, the Coordinator of Volunteers will ask you to complete an application form, and she will meet with you to learn more about how we can help.
 View this flyer to learn more about the program.
-Are you interested in having a mentor?
+Info for women seeking mentoring support

 Apply for one-to-one mentoring by completing this form Application for women seeking mentoring support